Roman Polanski: 1979–2004

 He dedicated his next film, Tess (1979), to the memory of his late wife, Sharon Tate.
 It was Tate who first suggested he read Tess of the d'Urbervilles, which she thought would make a good film; he subsequently expected her to star in it.
 Nearly a decade after Tate's death, he met Nastassja Kinski, a model and aspiring young actress who had already been in a number of European films.
 He offered her the starring role, which she accepted.
 Her father was Klaus Kinski, a leading German actor, who had introduced her to films.

 Because the role required having a local dialect, Polanski sent her to London for five months of study and to spend time in the Dorset countryside to get a flavor of the region.
 In the film, Kinski starred opposite Peter Firth and Leigh Lawson.

 Tess was shot in the north of France instead of Hardy's England and became the most expensive film made in France up to that time.
 Ultimately, it proved a financial success and was well received by both critics and the public.
 Polanski won France's César Awards for Best Picture and Best Director and received his fourth Academy Award nomination (and his second nomination for Best Director).
 The film received three Oscars: best cinematography, best art direction, best costume design, and was nominated for best picture.

-At the time, there were rumors that Polanski and Kinski became romantically involved, which he confirmed in a 1994 interview with Diane Sawyer, but she says the rumors are untrue; they were never lovers or had an affair.
+At the time, there were rumors that Polanski and Kinski became romantically involved, which he confirmed in a 1994 interview with Diane Sawyer, but Nastassja says the rumors are untrue; they were never lovers or had an affair.
 She admits that "there was a flirtation.
 There could have been a seduction, but there was not.
 He had respect for me."
 She also recalls his influence on her while filming: "He was really a gentleman, not at all like the things I had heard.
 He introduced me to beautiful books, plays, movies.
 He educated me."
 On an emotional level, she said years later that "he was one of the people in my life who cared, ... who took me seriously and gave me a lot of strength."
 She told David Letterman more about her experience working with Polanski during an interview.

-1980s

 In 1981, Polanski directed and co-starred (as Mozart) in a stage production of Peter Shaffer's play Amadeus, first in Warsaw, then in Paris.
 The play was again directed by Polanski, in Milan, in 1999.